spacetelescope/synphot_refactor/docs/synphot/formulae.rst

 FWHM
 ----

-For a bandpass, :meth:`~synphot.SpectralElement.fwhm` implements the equivalent for ``fwhm`` from IRAF SYNPHOT ``bandpar`` task, where ``bandw`` is :ref:`synphot-formula-bandw`.
+For a bandpass, :meth:`~synphot.spectrum.SpectralElement.fwhm` implements the equivalent for ``fwhm`` from IRAF SYNPHOT ``bandpar`` task, where ``bandw`` is :ref:`synphot-formula-bandw`.